Variational quantum algorithm for ergotropy estimation in quantum many-body batteries: RESULTS

 where $\langle\cdot \rangle = \langle \Psi(t) |\cdot| \Psi(t)\rangle$ denotes an expectation value calculated with the time evolved state.

 We take qubit $i=4$ at the center of the $N=8$ spin chain as an example and plot its correlations with the other qubits as a function of time in Figs.~\ref{fig:CXX_CZZ_i=4} (a) and (b).
 The maximum ergotropy coincides with the maximum correlations in the $x$-directions, while correlations in the $z$-direction vanish.
 Furthermore, up to times $t\lesssim 0.6$ the qubit is correlated only with its nearest neighbors at $\ell=\pm 1$.
 We observe a lack of long-range correlations also for the other spins in the chain (not shown here) and can thus infer that a single layer of two-qubit gates (paired with parameterized single-qubit rotations) is sufficient to disentangle all qubits of the subsystem and prepare the exact passive state.
 However, this is not the case for times $t> 0.6$ as long-range correlations and entanglement are built up.
 We therefore require multiple layers of two-qubit gates to rotate the reduced state into the uncorrelated basis set of the passive state and hence, to increase the accuracy of the ergotropy estimation.
 This is apparent in Fig.~\ref{fig:pvqd_statevector_abs_error}(b) which shows a significant increase in error at $t=0.8$ (note the difference in order of magnitudes between Figs.~\ref{fig:pvqd_statevector_abs_error} (a) and (b)).
-However, we have found that for the particular Ising system considered here, the errors quickly decrease with circuit depth and two layers are already often sufficient.
-Any extra layers provide only a small additional advantage which suggests that the circuit depth scales sub-linear with the battery cell size $M$, making the optimization less prone to barren plateaus \cite{McClean2018,Cerezo2021b}.
+However, we have found that for the particular Ising system considered here, the errors quickly decrease with {the number of repetitions and that two repetitions} are already often sufficient.
+Any extra {repetitions} provide only a small additional advantage which suggests that the {number of repetitions of the circuit} scales sub-linear with the battery cell size $M$, making the optimization less prone to barren plateaus \cite{McClean2018,Cerezo2021b}.